Table of Contents

 Filtered water is suitable for irrigation.

-Different fertilizers and water may contain impurities ( like fertilizer includes calcium and iron & water includes small soil particles) that may clog the pipes.
+Different fertilizers and water may contain impurities (fertilizer includes calcium and iron & water includes small soil particles) that may clog the pipes.

 Some advantages of drip irrigation are: